List of Aisin transmissions: History

 Aisin automatic transmissions are manufactured by Aisin-Warner (AW) which was established in 1969 as a joint venture between Aisin and BorgWarner.
 While Aisin Seiki manufactures a variety of automotive components including automatic transmissions for heavy duty vehicle applications, Aisin AW manufactures automatic transmissions for light vehicle applications, including hybrid electric vehicle powertrains, as well as NAV Radio.

 As of 2005, Aisin AW surpassed General Motors Powertrain Division as the largest producer of automatic transmissions in the world, producing 4.9 million units, with a market share of 16.4% of the global market for automatics.
-Toyota Motor Corporation and Aisin Seiki are the two major shareholders of Aisin AW, with 51.9% and 42% respectively.
+Toyota and Aisin Seiki are the two major shareholders of Aisin AW, with 51.9% and 42% respectively.
 Aisin AW, which was set up to be the sole source of RWD automatic transmissions to Toyota, subsequently developed FWD/AWD automatic transmissions.
 Aisin, as one of the major Toyota group suppliers, shares many designs and development activities with Toyota.
 See Toyota A transmission for a complete list of Toyota/Aisin models.
 Aisin AW supplies automatic transmissions to 55 automotive manufacturers around the world, virtually every major OEM.
 These include General Motors, Ford, Jeep, Mitsubishi, Nissan, Saab, VW, Volvo, Hyundai, MINI among others.